n27051538/solaris_exporter/README.md

  - 2020 Dec 17.
 Added PrtdiagCollector, MetaStatCollector, MetaDBCollector
  - 2021 Jan 05.
 Added TextFileCollector, SVCSCollector now enabled for all zones (Thanks to Marcel Peter)
  - 2021 Mar 01.
 Fixed psutil version to 5.7.0 (something changed in the newer versions, have to time to look at)
+ - 2022 Jan 24.
+Added support for Python 3.
+In testing.
+ - 2022 Feb 04.
+Documentation update for support of Solaris 11.4.41.
+In testing.

 ## Provides info about:
   - Solaris Zones CPU Usage with processor sets info (PerZoneCpuCollector);